 The HYS also asks questions designed to get at opportunities for prosocial involvement in the community and in one's family.
-Children who have the opportunity for involvement in their families and their communities can have more of a sense of belonging and higher self esteem, leading to a higher ability to handle stress and deal with problems effectively.
-In 2016, more than half of 6th, 8th, 10th and 12th graders (57%) scored as having high opportunities for prosocial involvement in their families, based on questions about whether they could ask their parents for help with personal problems, whether their parents ask their opinions before making decisions that affected them, and whether their parents give them lots of changes to do fun things with their parents.41 A higher percentage of students (80%) scored high in opportunities for prosocial involvement in their community.
+Children who have the opportunity for involvement in their families and their communities can have more of a sense of belonging and higher self-esteem, potentially leading to a higher ability to handle stress and deal with problems effectively.
+In 2016, more than half of 6th, 8th, 10th and 12th graders (57%) scored as having high opportunities for prosocial involvement in their families, based on questions about whether they could ask their parents for help with personal problems, whether their parents ask their opinions before making decisions that affected them, and whether their parents give them lots of changes to do fun things with their parents.41 In 2018, the percentage for all grades (56%) was very similar to 2016.
+In both years, the lowest percentages were in the youngest kids surveyed (6th graders).
+A higher percentage of students (80% in 2016 and 78% in 2018) scored high in opportunities for prosocial involvement in their community.
 Questions regarding community prosocial involvement included whether there were adults in the community with which they could talk, whether there were activities available in the community for kids such as scouts, sports, YMCA, 4-H and arts groups and whether the survey respondent participates in these extracurricular activities.